Thereus

 Thereus is a genus of gossamer-winged butterflies (family Lycaenidae).
-Among these, it belongs belong to the tribe Eumaeini of the subfamily Theclinae.
+Among these, it belongs to the tribe Eumaeini of the subfamily Theclinae.
 These small butterflies occur essentially all over the Neotropics.

-Classification
+Taxonomy

 Though this genus was first proposed long ago, for much of the time Thereus was included in the "wastebin genus" Thecla.
 However, the two genera are not particularly close relatives among their subfamily.
 In recent times, it has been proposed to remove several species from Thereus to smaller or even monotypic genera.
 While this might be warranted in some cases, it is not followed here pending more thorough study.

-The junior synonyms of Thereus are thus: